PowerShell/PowerShell/README.md

 This container isolates all our build dependencies, including Ubuntu 14.04 and Mono.
 See the [Dockerfile][] to look under the hood.

-The `build.sh` script is a wrapper that starts a temporary container with `monad-linux` mounted and runs the arguments given to the script as your current user, but inside the container.
+The `monad-docker.sh` script has two Bash functions, `monad-run` and `monad-tty`, which are wrappers that start a temporary container with `monad-linux` mounted and runs the arguments given to the script as your current user, but inside the container.
 The build artifacts will exist in your local folder and be owned by your user, essentially making the use of the container invisible.
-The `build-tty.sh` allocates a shell for the container, and so allows you to launch Bash or an interactive PowerShell session.
+The `monad-tty` version also allocates a shell for the container, and so allows you to launch Bash or an interactive PowerShell session.
+Since these are Bash functions, it is simplest to source the `monad-docker.sh` script directly in your `~/.bashrc`, but the `./build.sh` script will also source it and delegate to `monad-run`.

 [Docker group]: https://docs.docker.com/installation/ubuntulinux/#create-a-docker-group
 [installation documentation]: https://docs.docker.com/installation/ubuntulinux/